-Fitness websites are websites not only have features of brand websites but also offer a range of additional services for fitness and a healthy lifestyle.
+Fitness websites have not only features of brand websites but also offer a range of additional services for workouts and a healthy lifestyle.

-Whilst fitness apps tend to target a very specific niche, like nutrition or activity tracking, online fitness websites often specialize in providing users with as many services as possible.
+While workout apps tend to target a specific niche, like nutrition or activity tracking, online sports sites often specialize in providing clients with as many services as possible.
 Usually, they include:

 Examples: Omstars, BodyStar, Booyafitness, DailyBurn

 Below, we are going to take a closer look at this particular type of software, namely workout website core features.
 Stay tuned!

 When gyms worldwide closed due to the coronavirus pandemic in 2020, many people opted to work out through fitness websites.
 Even after fitness centers resumed their offline work, customers still choose online training.
 As a result, digital fitness businesses have benefited from this industry shift.

 Below, we compiled a list of the best fitness websites according to the number of estimated unique visitors by Aelieve Website Rankings and the Business Research Company‘s report that identified major players in the online/virtual fitness market.